-The aforementioned deficit compensation for the years 2022 and distribution of earnings for the years 2021 did not differ from the amount recognized in the financial statements of the Company, and the related information would be available at the Market Observation Post System (MOPS).
+The aforementioned deficit compensation for the years 2023 and 2022 did not differ from the amount recognized in the financial statements of the Company, and the related information would be available at the Market Observation Post System (MOPS).

-The appropriation of earnings in 2023 was approved by the Board of Directors on March 7, 2024, the Board of Directors, is to be presented for approval in the shareholders' meeting.
-The related information will be available on the Market Observation Post System (MOPS) after the resolution meeting.
+The appropriation of earnings in 2024 was approved by the Board of Directors on March 12, 2025, presents \$0.35 per share.
+The related information will be available on the Market Observation Post System (MOPS).